Improving Brain Tumour Care surveys share your experiences and help create change

 completed.

-For many types of high grade tumour, you won’t be allowed to drive for at least two years, while for lower grade tumours, it may be one year, but it can be less.
+For many types of high grade tumour, you won’t be allowed to drive for at least two years.
+For low grade tumours, it may be one year, but it can be less.

 For example, with low grade tumours in the cerebellum or brain stem, or with grade one meningiomas, you can generally drive once you’ve recovered from treatment.
-Unless you’ve had a craniotomy, in which case you won’t be able to drive for six months.
+But, if you’ve had a craniotomy, you won’t be able to drive for six months.

-In all cases, there must be no other factors or after-effects of treatment that could affect your ability to drive, before you’re allowed to drive again.
+In all cases, there must be no other factors or after-effects of treatment that could affect your ability to drive.
+This must be checked by your medical team before you’re allowed to drive again.

 Seizures